Nuclearistt/TEKWrapper/README.md

 ## How to use it?

+1. Setup a dedicated server unless you have already, the wiki has a good [tutorial](https://ark.fandom.com/wiki/Dedicated_server_setup) for that. **Do not** install TEK Wrapper on your client installation, it will remove client functionality, use it **only** on **separate** dedicated server installations
-1. Download the library (.dll or .so) file for your OS in [releases](https://github.com/Nuclearistt/TEKWrapper/releases)
+2. Download the library file (.dll for Windows or .so for Linux) in [releases](https://github.com/Nuclearistt/TEKWrapper/releases)
-2. **Windows**:
+3. **If you run Windows**:
    - Go to **{Server root}\Engine\Binaries\ThirdParty\Steamworks\Steamv132\Win64**, there rename **steam_api64.dll** to **steam_api64_o.dll** and move it to **{Server root}\ShooterGame\Binaries\Win64**
    - Put the downloaded **steam_api64.dll** into **{Server root}\Engine\Binaries\ThirdParty\Steamworks\Steamv132\Win64**

-   **Linux**:
+   **If you run Linux**:
    - Go to **{Server root}/Engine/Binaries/Linux**, there rename **libsteam_api.so** to **libsteam_api_o.so**
    - Put the downloaded **libsteam_api.so** into **{Server root}/Engine/Binaries/Linux**
-3. Make sure to have *-NoBattlEye* in server command-line parameters, client-side [TEK Injector](https://github.com/Nuclearistt/TEKInjector) doesn't support BattlEye, so people using it won't be able to join your server if you have BE enabled
+4. Make sure to have *-NoBattlEye* in server command-line parameters, client-side [TEK Injector](https://github.com/Nuclearistt/TEKInjector) doesn't support BattlEye, so people using it won't be able to join your server if you have BE enabled
-4. If you want to provide extra information about your server/cluster, add *-TWInfoFileUrl=url* to command-line parameters (for example: *-TWInfoFileUrl=https://example.com/Info.json*).
+5. If you want to provide extra information about your server/cluster, add *-TWInfoFileUrl=url* to command-line parameters (for example: *-TWInfoFileUrl=https://example.com/Info.json*).
 The URL must point to a valid json file that can be accessed by any outside user, its format is described below.
 If you host a cluster, it's recommended to use the same file URL for all servers of the cluster if they have the same description and naming policy, TEK Launcher takes advantage of that by caching the file so it doesn't have to be downloaded multiple times

 ## Server info file format